Vinayak27-raw/GitHubForHack/README.md

 - License

 #JOKES

-Why did the developer go broke?
+1) Why did the developer go broke?

-Because he lost his domain in a hackathon!
+- Because he lost his domain in a hackathon!

-What did one code say to another during a hackathon?
+2) What did one code say to another during a hackathon?

-"I feel so byte-ful!"
+-"I feel so byte-ful!"

-Why did the programmer bring a ladder to the hackathon?
+3) Why did the programmer bring a ladder to the hackathon?
-To reach the highest branches of the code tree!
+- To reach the highest branches of the code tree!

 ![200w](https://github.com/ishabhthakur/GitHubForHack/assets/82073000/64e742a0-0567-48b8-bcd1-c85180f244fd)